Tents For Camping Reviews and Guide

 These can lack room inside because the walls slope inwards at the top leaving less head and body space than other tents for camping, in the top section.

-The A frame tent still has its place and can be a very strong durable shelter, although not the first choice for family sizes tents or backpacking for most.
+The A frame tent still has its place and can be a very strong durable shelter, although they would not be my the first choice for family camping or backpacking.

 Hoop or Tunnel Tents